Home Inspection Reports

 When it comes to home inspection reports, there’s something to be said about getting your own.

 Here’s the scenario

 A buyer makes an offer on a house and the seller accepts.
 During the due diligence period, several inspections are performed.
-Based on the results of the inspections, the buyer decides to cancel the contract and walk away.
+Based on the results of the inspections, they find out more about the state of the house, and the heating along with other concerning issues that had not been brought to their attention arise.
+As a result, the buyer decides to cancel the contract and walk away.
 They send the cancellation to the seller, along with a copy of the inspection report.
 Does the seller have to share the report with any future buyers?

 In a word, no.

 BUT, they are required to disclose any defects that were uncovered during the previous inspection.